BrackCurly/time-slip/README.md

 time slip is a little hack to turn a thermal printer (like [this](http://www.amazon.de/Thermodrucker-Bondrucker-Kassendrucker-Thermopapier-Modell/dp/B00BXRSOJS/ref=sr_1_1?ie=UTF8&qid=1421696264&sr=8-1&keywords=thermal+printer)) into a calendar.
 It prints each day the current date with the most frequent used word of the day which is determined by fetching several RSS news feeds.

-The current version only work for German.
+The current version only works for German.

 ## License